kovan-testnet/proposal/README.md

 There is no difference in the way that contracts are executed compared to PoW chains, so developers can test their contracts and user interfaces before deploying to the mainnet in a more reliable and convenient environment.

 More information about PoA can be found at: https://github.com/ethcore/parity/wiki/Proof-of-Authority-Chains

+## Advantages over the existing ropsten public testnet

+Aside from solving the critical stability issue of the ongoing Ropsten “spam attack”, there are additional benefits for providing a public consortium PoA network.

+* Shorter block times, allowing for more rapid deployment, testing and iteration
+* Reduced overall maintenance costs (no cpu-intensive mining is required)

 ## Specification